beta-europe/www.beta-europe.org/_posts/2021-11-05-oct-15th-beta-europe-in-eye-2021.md

 ---
-title: "Oct 15th: BETA Europe in EYE 2021"
+title: BETA Europe at the EYE 2021
 excerpt: Bringing Europeans Together Association - BETA Europe has attended to the European Youth Event, organising a workshop on Saturday, the 9th of October 2021.